Mogens Alexander’s 3rd birthday in Windsor

 I was fortunate to see Maria Callas on two occasions, once when I went to La Scala with a banker’s daughter from Genoa in 1959, as a very young man, to see Puccini’s La Boheme.
-Unfortunately, the banker’s daughter came with a chaperon to Milano, travelling hours on the train with me.
+Unfortunately, the banker’s daughter came with a chaperone to Milano, travelling hours on the train with me.
 In La Scala, in our (expensive) box was placed between the beautiful young woman and me.
 Moreover, I had not even noticed that Maria Callas sang; I did recall Edgard-Midling telling me about Maria Callas in 1956-57.
 So I should have made special notice, as I later found out that this was her last week of performance at La Scala – ever.

-The second time I saw her perform was in Copenhagen in June 1963, when I went to a concert with my wife where she sang on the 9th of June, Mogens one year birthday, with the Danish King Frederick present with one or all three daughter princesses (I only recall Benedikte).
+The second time I saw her perform was in Copenhagen in June 1963, when I went to a concert with my wife where she sang on the 9th of June, Mogens one year birthday, with the Danish King Frederick present with one or all three daughters princesses (I only recall Benedikte).

 Georges Prētre was the conductor, and Maria Callas performed to all expectations and critics.
 It was not just her, but her technique, her voice control and her interpretation.
 She was magic, and the audience loved her singing.

 My wife and I had come all the way from Stockholm for this performance and to collect my parents, who went back to Djursholm with us for Mogens Christening in Danderyd Church.
 I recall it had been challenging for me to get tickets to this concert, but well worth it.
-The three pictures on the left of Elizabeth was taken in June 1963 with the polka dot blouse she wore at the event.
+The three pictures on the left of Elizabeth were taken in June 1963 with the polka dot blouse she wore at the event.